OpenZeppelin/openzeppelin-contracts/CONTRIBUTING.md

 Make sure to read and follow the [engineering guidelines](./GUIDELINES.md).
 Run linter and tests to make sure your pull request is good before submitting it.

+Changelog entries should be added to each pull request by using [Changesets](https://github.com/changesets/changesets/).

 When opening the pull request you will be presented with a template and a series of instructions.
 Read through it carefully and follow all the steps.
 Expect a review and feedback from the maintainers afterwards.

 If you're looking for a good place to start, look for issues labelled ["good first issue"](https://github.com/OpenZeppelin/openzeppelin-contracts/labels/good%20first%20issue)!